Disease Risk Analysis and Health Surveillance for Interventions (DRAHS)

 When the project commenced methods to assess the risk of disease to wild animal interventions were rudimentary.
 Using methods available for domestic animal movements, we have developed a qualitative disease risk analysis appropriate for wild animal interventions.
 If a translocation crosses a geographic or ecological boundary the increased risk of disease is recognised, and post-release health surveillance is used to inform on the risk that unknown parasites will avoid detection.
 Hazards are evaluated throughout the reintroduction pathway, and these hazards include non-infectious agents of disease, such as toxins.

-Contact the Project Director, Tony Sainsbury , Project Veterinarian, Tim Hopkins, or Project Technician, Gabriela Peniche for further information.
+Contact the Project Director, Tony Sainsbury , Project Veterinarian, Katie Beckmann, or Project Technician, Gabriela Peniche for further information.

 The Disease Risk Analysis and Health Surveillance Project is a part of the WILDCOMS Network .